DylanEsguerra/ImagePhase/README.md

    - Users can set various simulation parameters:
      - **Temperature:** Higher temperatures introduce more randomness to the system.
      - **Number of Steps:** The number of steps in the simulation.
-     - **Downsample Factor:** Determines the level of downsampling applied to the image.
+     - **Downsample Factor:** Determines the size of the visualization.
+Increase this if the simulation is taking too long.
      - **Initial Spin Probability:** Probability of a pixel being initially spin up.
      - **External Field Weight:** Dictates how much force the external magnetic field exerts on the system.